aCoalBall/segmentation-of-3d-prostate/README.md

  The program is implemented in Pytorch.

- Prostate 3D dataset needs to be downloaded to this folder.
-It also needs to be extracted and renamed as v1. (see the input path in line 164 in driver.py)
+ Prostate 3D dataset needs to be downloaded to this folder. see v1 folder.

  Some other python packages that are required for running are listed below.